Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 This dish’s slightly bitter and tangy flavor may surprise first-timers.
 Still, it quickly becomes addictive to the palate.

-The marinated crab meat, which becomes salty and nectarean due to the marinade, is served as a main course.
+The marinated crab meat, which becomes salty and sweet due to the marinade, is served as a main course.
 It tastes best when eaten cold, and the combination is divine when paired with steamed white rice.

 30. Gopchang (곱창)